scizen9/SEDM-Docs/source/Quick.rst

 .. _linked here: http://www.astro.caltech.edu/sedm/redux/

-13. When the night is complete, we now use an automatic script to upload the resulting spectra to the marshal.
-To generate an e-mail report on the entire night of data reductions and initiate the automatic upload of the resulting spectra to the marshal, please enter:
+13. When the night is complete, we now use an automatic script to upload any resulting spectra with quality 1 or 2 to the marshal.
+To generate an e-mail report on the entire night of data reductions and initiate the automatic upload of the resulting good spectra to the marshal, please enter:
      * ``make finalreport``